Hybrids - New Town

 Project background

-To meet the needs of the community, the City of Hobart has commissioned an artist to create an engaging and enduring public artwork that reflects the identity of the area, appeals to people of all ages and remains contemporary and relevant for the long term.
+To meet the needs of the community, we commissioned an artist to create an engaging and enduring public artwork.
+It was to reflect the identity of the area, appeal to people of all ages and remain contemporary and relevant for the long term.

-Matt Drysdale, a Tasmanian-born artist from the Office for Collective Design (the OCD), has been chosen through a nationwide selection process for his concept Hybrids.
-The concept offers a series of sculptural landmarks that offer other functions, including seating, planting and places for posting community notices.
+Matt Drysdale, a Tasmanian-born artist from the Office for Collective Design (the OCD), was chosen through a nationwide selection process for his concept Hybrids.
+The concept offered a series of sculptural landmarks.
+These had other functions, including seating, planting and places for posting community notices.
 Matt developed the Hybrids as a result of analysing of the streetscape and gaining an understanding of the community desire for a bold work that defined the New Town retail strip.

-Matt Drysdale is working closely with the City of Hobart Design and Planning team adjusting various aspects of the concept in order to develop the final version of the artwork to be delivered in 2020.
+Matt Drysdale worked closely with our Design and Planning team to adjust various aspects of the concept in order to develop the final version of the artwork which was delivered in 2020.

 About the artist